 My very first dishcloth was with Bernat Super Value, 100% acrylic and man the dishes ripped my dishcloth to shreds!
 A quick glance online and I realized I should have used cotton yarn instead.
 I chalked it up as experience.

 Cotton yarns by our friends at Yarnspirations.com are 100% Cotton under the dedicated branding label of Lily Sugar’n Cream Yarn.
 A 100% cotton that is grown in the USA.
-It is the spun in the USA and then shipped to Canada for the dyes and packaging.
-It’s a brands that supports North American Jobs from start to finish.
+It is spun in the USA and then shipped to Canada for the dyes and packaging.
+It’s a brand that supports North American Jobs from start to finish.

 Cotton is naturally a dull beige colour during processing it.
 Any colour other than the dull beige has to be dyed in order to get the look.
-As you will see in the videos below, the yarn must be bleached to get the snow white colour, then dyed to the colour it is changing to.
-It is a processing that lasts a few days through the factory from start to finish.
-It’s incredible, at least to me, that the yarn can be sold at the prices they do considering the picking of the cotton, spinning of the cotton, transport to Canada to be dyed, going through dye house for several days and then packaged and re-shipped back out to be on a shelf near you.
+As you will see in the videos below, the yarn must be bleached to get the snow-white colour, then dyed to the colour it is changing to.
+It is processing that lasts a few days through the factory from start to finish.
+It’s incredible, at least to me, that the yarn can be sold at the prices they do consider the picking of the cotton, spinning of the cotton, transport to Canada to be dyed, going through dye house for several days and then packaged and re-shipped back out to be on a shelf near you.
 It’s remarkable.

 Cotton has the ability to withstand hot surfaces.
 With the wicking effect of the yarn to draw moisture from surfaces, with cotton, you can keep cool in the summer and warm in the winter.
 It’s pretty neat generally.

 So for any kitchen application, cotton yarns are a must.